-The proponent in conjunction with Austral Archaeology selected registered Aboriginal stakeholders to participate in the archaeological test excavations.
+The proponent selected registered Aboriginal stakeholders to participate in the archaeological test excavations.
 In line with the Consultation Requirements (DECCW 2010b), the proponent was not required to involve all Aboriginal stakeholders who registered for consultation in the fieldwork.
-Consultation as per the Consultation Requirements (DECCW 2010b) continued with all Aboriginal stakeholders who had registered an interest in the project, regardless of involvement in the fieldwork.
+Consultation as per the Consultation Requirements (DECCW 2010b) continued with all Aboriginal stakeholders who had registered an interest in the project regardless of involvement in the fieldwork.